 The Company also maintains detailed recovery plans which consider actions to facilitate recovery or an orderly resolution from a severe stress.
+CFP actions form part of the firm's wider recovery actions.

 Liquidity Stage Assessment

 The principal assessment framework within the Funding Liquidity Risk Management Policy is the liquidity stage assessment.
 This is a formal assessment of the external environment affecting the Company and other companies within the MUSHD Group.